kieranongh/eow-au-viewer/readme.md

   - `npm run build`

 ## Dependencies
-The only true dependency is OpenLayers v5, Luxon, and Lodash.
-The rest is just for development
+The only true dependencies are OpenLayers v5, Luxon, and Lodash.
+The rest are just for development